Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-In the mood for a healthy and delicious vegan French toast recipe?
-With ground chia as an egg replacer, this is the best french toast ever!
+In the mood for a sweet and delicious Vegan French Toast?
+With ground chia seeds as an egg replacer, this is the best French toast ever!
 It is super fluffy and made with warm spices that are perfectly balanced with sweet flavors.
-This easy recipe is perfect for kids of all ages and adults too!
-Serve this traditional French toast with fresh fruit for a perfect breakfast or brunch.
+This healthy and easy recipe is perfect for kids of all ages and adults too!
+Serve this egg-free French toast with fresh fruit for a perfect breakfast or brunch.

-healthy easy dairy free vegan french toast recipe on a white plate with berries and powdered sugar
+Vegan french toast served on a white plate with berries and powdered sugar.

 Latest Recipe Video!